lammps/lammps/doc/src/fix_rigid.rst

 vice versa, or if you wish it to rotate or translate continuously unaffected by interactions with other particles.
-Note that if you expect a rigid body not to move or rotate by using these keywords, you must insure its initial center-of-mass translational or angular velocity is 0.0.
+Note that if you expect a rigid body not to move or rotate by using these keywords, you must ensure its initial center-of-mass translational or angular velocity is 0.0.
 Otherwise the initial translational or angular momentum the body has will persist.